Lactobacillus acidophilus

 255 hospitalized adults on antibiotics.

 AAD incidence: 15.5% (placebo), 28.2% (50B CFU), 1.2% (100B CFU).
 CDAD: 23.8% (placebo) vs 9.4% (50B) vs 1.2% (100B).
 95% relative risk reduction in CDAD with high-dose probiotic.
-CRITICAL CONTEXT: this single-trial result is striking — but the 2018 PLACIDE trial (n=2,981) and other large trials have NOT consistently replicated probiotic benefit for AAD/CDAD prevention.
-Modern Cochrane reviews show MIXED evidence.
-Cochrane 2017 update: probiotics MAY reduce AAD/CDAD risk in high-risk populations but evidence quality is moderate at best.
-Routine probiotic prophylaxis during antibiotics is NOT universally recommended.
+Critical context: this single-trial result is striking — but the 2018 PLACIDE trial (n=2,981) and other large trials have not consistently replicated probiotic benefit for AAD/CDAD prevention.
+Modern Cochrane reviews show mixed evidence. update: probiotics may reduce AAD/CDAD risk in high-risk populations but evidence quality is moderate at best.
+Routine probiotic prophylaxis during antibiotics is not universally recommended.

 2

-Systematic review of probiotic adjuncts to standard metronidazole therapy for bacterial vaginosis (BV).
-(Huang et al. 2014, Arch Gynecol Obstet — or related meta-analyses)
+Evidence review of probiotic adjuncts to standard metronidazole therapy for bacterial vaginosis (BV).
+(Arch Gynecol Obstet — or related pooled analyses)

 Pooled across BV trials.